 How do I know if I have been approved by Cedarville to participate in an International Program?

-Once you complete all the necessary paperwork, been through an interview with an International Program representative, and have all forms turned into the Office of International Programs, you will receive notice as to whether or not you have been approved by Cedarville to participate in a program.
+Once you complete all the necessary paperwork, been through an interview with an International Program Coordinator, and have all forms turned into the Office of International Programs, you will receive notice as to whether or not you have been approved by Cedarville to participate in a program.
 Approval is based on the following criteria:

 - A grade point average of 2.7 or above.